OneDrive QuickStart guide for small businesses

 To learn how to perform tasks in OneDrive on an iOS device, see Use OneDrive on iOS.

-FTo learn how to perform tasks in OneDrive on an iOS device, see Use OneDrive for Android.
+To learn how to perform tasks in OneDrive on an Android device, see Use OneDrive on Android.

 Many small businesses use OneDrive without changing any of the options.